nimu77/nimu77.github.io/_posts/2020-04-28-test-markdown.md

 ![](/img/topsports.jpg){: .center-block :}
 These are the sports that represent the list of top 100.
 In the context of America, looking at the figure above, why do you think American athletes dominated the list of top 100 highest-paid athletes of 2018?
 The top five sports that paid the most was Basketball, Football, Soccer, Boxing, and Baseball.
 Out of those five sports, four of them is a household name in America.
 As, I have mentioned before that kids in America dream about being the next Jordan or Ali.
 The reason why kids wants to become the next Jordan or Ali is because these sports will make them famous and rich.

 And, the winner of the Rumble in the Jungle for 2018 is the U.S. The sports that are popular in U.S dominates the list in top 100 and the also the athletes in U.S dominates the list of top 100 highest-paid athletes of 2018.
-That being said, I am nowhere near saying that athletes in U.S makes more money.
+That being said, I am nowhere near saying that athletes in U.S makes more money or these particular sports makes the more money.
 Overall, the picture might be different.
-This result is just top 100 highest-paid athletes.
+This result is just for the top 100 highest-paid athletes.